No. 9 Baylor runs away from Stanford in 2nd half, wins 86-48

+WACO, Texas (AP)Baylor coach Scott Drew wanted a bigger-name opponent before heading to a tournament in the Bahamas, and saw something he said looked like a tough Big 12 game in the first half against Stanford.

+The second half for the ninth-ranked Bears looked more like the blowouts of the first three games against lesser-known foes.

-WACO, Texas (AP) — LJ Cryer scored 21 points and James Akinjo had 11 points with a career high-tying 11 assists, leading No. 9 Baylor to an 86-48 victory over Stanford on Saturday.
+LJ Cryer scored 21 points and James Akinjo had 11 points with a career high-tying 11 assists, leading Baylor to an 86-48 victory over the Cardinal on Saturday.

-A game after matching a school record with 21 steals in a 92-47 win over Central Arkansas, the Bears had nine during a 26-2 run that covered nearly 10 minutes and ended with Baylor in front 60-31.
-Baylor finished with 16 steals.
+A game after matching a school record with 21 steals in a 92-47 win over Central Arkansas, the Bears (4-0) had nine during a 26-2 run that covered nearly 10 minutes in the second half and ended with Baylor in front 60-31.
+The defending national champions finished with 16 steals.

+”One thing, when you’re making shots, you get a couple of dunks, you can say what you want, but when you do that, you play a little harder on the defensive end,” Drew said. ”Our guys played hard both halves.
+But that extra juice from getting out, and then once you get separation it makes it tough for a road team to continue to persevere and execute.”

 Freshman Kendall Brown scored 15 points in the first meeting between the schools in 34 years.
 It was the first victory for the Bears in the fourth matchup in the series.

-Jaiden Delaire and Spencer Jones scored 10 points apiece for the Cardinal (3-2), who shot 29% in the second half in its first-ever trip to Waco.
-Stanford dropped to 0-2 on the road.
+Jaiden Delaire and Spencer Jones scored 10 points apiece for Stanford (3-2), which shot 29% while getting outscored 52-20 in the second half of the school’s first-ever trip to Waco.
+Both losses are in true road games.

 Baylor’s big run included a steal and layup from Brown, followed soon after by fellow freshman Jeremy Sochan’s steal and breakaway dunk.
 Akinjo’s ninth assist came on an alley-oop dunk to Jonathan Tchamwa Tchatchoua.